 Congress passed the Tax Cut and Jobs Act (TCJA) at the end of 2017, which resulted in the adjustment or elimination of many common itemized deductions, an increase in the standard deduction and a shift in income tax brackets.

-Here are a couple major takeaways from the TCJA and what you can do to reduce your tax burden.
+Here are a couple major takeaways from the TCJA.

 Be strategic about estate planning

 One of the biggest changes from the TCJA involves the lifetime exemption for the estate tax.
-The exemption has essentially doubled, which is currently $23.4 million for a married couple.
+The exemption essentially doubled, which is currently $12.06 million for individuals and $24.12 million for married couples.

 You can take advantage of these elevated lifetime exemptions by transferring assets outside of your estate to a trust prior to the existing or potentially revised sunset date.
 The IRS has already ruled that a reversion back to old law will not cause these gifts to be “clawed back” into the estate.